kohtseyoung/F-Score-Capstone-Project/Testing.md

 **Tabulating F-Scores**

-As noted under the literature review, instead of following the original groupings, High F-Score group consists of scores from 7-9 while Low F-Score group consists of score from 1-3.
+As noted under the literature review, instead of adhering to the original score groupings, High F-Score group consists of scores from 7-9 while Low F-Score group consists of score from 1-3.

 ### 2. Financial Fiscal Date Period